Archimedean Screw in Driven Chiral Magnets

 where we have used that $\wscrew=q\vscrew$.
 Here, $n_{\sigma,\vb k}$ is the Fermi distribution function $(1+e^{\beta (\epsilon_{\sigma,\vb k} -\epsilon_{\sigma, k_F})})^{-1}$.
 Performing the integral in $k$- space at $T=0$ amounts to integrating over the two Fermi spheres located at $\pm k_0$ discussed earlier (see \cref{appE:transportKeldysh} for details).
 We obtain

-In the limit when the mean free path of the electrons $v_F \tau$ is smaller than the wavelength of the helix $\frac{2 \pi}{q}$, we find, remarkably, a result which is {\em independent} of the electronic scattering rate $\frac{1}{\tau}$.
-It is, however, reduced by the factor $(\sin \theta_0 \lambda/v_F)^2$ compared to the result in the clean limit, \cref{eq:Jclean}.
-In the opposite limit, $v_F \tau \gg 2 \pi/q$, in contrast, the current is linear in $\tau$ and thus proportional to the conductivity of the system. \cref{eq:jresults} has been derived in perturbation theory in $\lambda$ and thus cannot describe the formation of band-gaps and minibands triggered by $\lambda$.
-These minibands have a band splitting of the order of $\Delta\sim \hbar q \sqrt{v_F \lambda}$ \cite{fischer2004weak} and thus perturbation theory is only reliable for $\tau \Delta/\hbar \ll 1$ which sets an upper limit for the regime of validity of the second line in \cref{eq:jresults}.
+In the limit when the mean free path of the electrons $v_F \tau$ is smaller than the wavelength of the helix $\frac{2 \pi}{q}$, the current is quadratically dependent on the electron's lifetime $\tau$.
+In the opposite limit, $v_F \tau \gg 2 \pi/q$, in contrast, the current is linear in $\tau$ and thus proportional to the conductivity of the system. \cref{eq:jresults} has been derived in perturbation theory in $\lambda_{\text{so}}$ and thus cannot describe the formation of band-gaps and minibands triggered by $\lambda_{\text{so}}$.
+These minibands have a band splitting of the order of $\Delta\sim \hbar q \sqrt{v_F \lambda_{\text{so}}}$ \cite{fischer2004weak} and thus perturbation theory is only reliable for $\tau \Delta/\hbar \ll 1$ which sets an upper limit for the regime of validity of the second line in \cref{eq:jresults}.
 These results are summarized in \cref{fig:currentOfTau}.